Rush Limbaugh, documented to be almost always right.

 Okay.

-Snardly calm down in there.
+Snerdly, calm down in there.

-You're following, in fact, the correct career path if that's what you want to do is run for office.
+You're following, in fact, the correct career path if that's what you want to do, is run for office.

-And uh as such, your instincts are unassailable.
+And as such, your instincts are unassailable.

 Thanks for the call, Justin.

-Bruce in Lindstrom, Minnesota, you are next.
+Bruce in Lindstrom, Minnesota.

-Uh welcome to the EIB network.
+Welcome to the EIB Network.

-Oh man, Rush, I can't believe I'm talking to you.
+Oh, man, Rush, I can't believe I'm talking to you.

-This is this is amazing.
+This is amazing.

-I've been listening to you for well over ten years, and this is an honor and a privilege, sir.
+I've been listening to you for well over 10 years.

 Thank you very much.